rkuma183/wilsonmar.github.io/_posts/2014-08-03-apple-mac-osx-keyboard.md

 Let's get right down to an often-used action invoked by a complicated key combination: toggle full screen, which enables you to <strong>focus on your content</strong> rather than be distracted by buttons, menus, lists, etc.

-   PROTIP: Some interviewers ask "show me how you enter and exit Full Screen" to screen developers.
-This is because they notice that the most productive developers work with their hands on the keyboard.
-They rarely reach for the mouse.
+   PROTIP: To evaluate Mac developers, some interviewers ask "show me how you enter and exit Full Screen".
+This is because they assume that the most productive developers work with their hands on the keyboard.
 These are people who actually like the vi text editor.
+They make it so they don't need to waste time attention reaching for the mouse.

 Windows has its F12 key.
 Apple has Mac users do the equivalent of a double Summersault.